GenomiqueENS/AsaruSim/README.md

 ## License

-`wf-SLSim` is distributed under a specific license.
+`AsaruSim` is distributed under a specific license.
 Check the `LICENSE` file in the GitHub repository for details.